Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/us003/01.requirements-engineering/Readme.md

 >	Each collaborator has a job and a set of skills that enable him to take on certain tasks.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	The fundamental attributes are: name, birthdate, admission date, address, contact info (mobile and email), ID doc type and respective number.

 **From the client clarifications:**

-> **Question:** What are the fundamental attributes of a collaborator?
+> **Question:** Does the user select the job from a list that is displayed?
 >
-> **Answer:** Name, birthday, admission date, address, cellphone number, e-mail and ID number

-> **Question:** Monetary data is expressed in any particular currency?
->
-> **Answer:** Monetary data (e.g. estimated cost of a task) is indicated in POT (virtual currency internal to the platform).
+> **Answer** Displaying the jobs or not is a matter of UX, the development team should decide about it.
+However, the valid jobs are the ones created within the US02.

 ### 1.3.
 Acceptance Criteria